vsoftco/spell/README.md

 The following spells a text file via UNIX-like piping using the default NATO phonetic dictionary

     cat some_file.txt | python3 spell.py

+## Creating custom dictionaries

+You can create your own custom dictionary in .json format.
+See `NATO.json` or `Morse.json` for details on how to write one.